weaveworks-guides/weave-net-legacy/weave-cloud-microservices/trouble-shooting-dashboard.md

 choice where you have your own infrastructure (e.g. bare metal), or where you have an existing orchestration system (e.g. Puppet) that you have to integrate with.

-If you are not constrained, other tools build on kubeadm to give you complete clusters:

-* On GCE, [Google Container Engine](https://cloud.google.com/container-engine/) gives you turn-key Kubernetes
-* On AWS, [kops](kops) makes installation and cluster management easy (and supports high availability)

 ## Prerequisites

 1. One or more machines running Ubuntu 16.04, CentOS 7 or HypriotOS v1.0.1